ArturoDent/launch-config/README.md

 ### This vscode extension allows you to create settings to launch any number of your `launch.json` configurations or compounds via separate keybindings.</br></br>

-> **BREAKING CHANGE** v0.0.4 is a breaking change - to allow multiple keybindings the form of the setting had to change.
+> Current version is v0.2.0

-> Current version is v0.1.0
+> **BREAKING CHANGE** v0.0.4 was a breaking change - to allow multiple keybindings the form of the setting had to change.

 -----------------------------------------------------------------------------------------------